fistmedia/Unity/README.md

 Some scripts for the game and one of original Mobile Forces maps (Western) ported to Unity.

-SabreCSG used to import some geometry of the map (bsp brushes is how they called I suppose).
+SabreCSG used to import some geometry of the map.
 The tool can be downloaded here: https://github.com/sabresaurus/SabreCSG.

 Scene file is zipped because file size too big for GitHub.
 You might want to unzip it in order to open the map in Unity.